 Protecting your passwords is well and good, but in a battle of LastPass vs 1Password, what are their expanded feature sets like?

-LastPass and 1Password also both support the storage of secure documents up to a certain file size limit.
+LastPass and 1Password also both support the storage of secure documents up to a specified file size limit.
 Both services can store bank details, credit card credentials, and addresses.

 When it comes to sharing passwords with friends and family, both services make it easy to accomplish.
-1Password offers a unique, family URL for you to give different people access to your vault, while LastPass offers a specifically crafted sharing folder just for those family-friendly logins.
+1Password offers a unique family URL for you to give different people access to your vault, while LastPass offers a specially crafted sharing folder just for those family-friendly logins.

 1Password’s Watchtower feature is one that often sets it apart from the competition.
 It keeps an eye on websites that have been hacked, and if you have an account on them, it will let you know you need to change your password.
 LastPass offers something similar, but it’s not quite as accessible as it’s only available within the “Security Challenge” tool.

 LastPass’s solution, however, does warn you of reused passwords, as well as any you have stored, which it considers weak, prompting you to use the best personal security practices.